The exact minimum number of triangles in graphs of given order and size: Concluding remarks

 Our main result, Theorem~\ref{main}, determines $g_3(n,e)$ whenever $2e/n^2$ is bounded away from $1$.
 There are a few obstacles to extending it to the remaining range $e=\binom{n}{2}-o(n^2)$.
 One is that Theorem~\ref{PikhurkoRazborov17approx} does not tell us anything meaningful in this range, as the error in its approximation is too large.

-Erd\H{o}s~\cite{Erdos62} observed that one can easily determine $g_3(n,e)$ when $e \geq \binom{n}{2}-\lfloor n/2\rfloor$.
-Indeed, in this range, any extremal graph $G$ is the complement of a matching.
-It is plausible that this result can be extended a bit further by working harder.
-However, the following observation shows that, under the assumption that $g_3\equiv h^*$, pushing ${n\choose 2}-e$ beyond $O(n)$ is as difficult as determining $g_3(n,e)$ for all pairs~$(n,e)$.
+While it is trivial to determine $g_3(n,e)$ when $e \geq \binom{n}{2}-\lfloor n/2\rfloor$ (with each extremal graph $G$ being the complement of a matching) and this can extended a bit further with some work, the problem seems to become very difficult in this regime quite quickly.
+In fact, the following observation shows that, under the assumption that $g_3\equiv h^*$, pushing ${n\choose 2}-e$ beyond $O(n)$ is as difficult as determining $g_3(n,e)$ for all pairs~$(n,e)$.

 \begin{lemma} Suppose that for every $C>0$ there is $n_0>0$ such that $g_3(n,e)=h^*(n,e)$ for all $n\ge n_0$ and $e\ge {n\choose 2}-Cn$.
 Then $g_3(n,e)=h^*(n,e)$ for \textbf{all} $n,e\in \I N$ with $e\le {n\choose 2}$.\end{lemma} \begin{proof} Suppose on the contrary that some $(n,e)$-graph $G$ satisfies $K_3(G)< h^*(n,e)$.
 Let $\bm{a}^*=\bm{a}^*(n,e)$.
 Our assumption for $C:=n/2$ returns some $n_0$.
 Take $\ell$ such that $n':=\ell a_1^*+n$ is at least~$n_0$.
 Let $H$ be the complete partite graph with $n'$ vertices, $\ell$ parts of size $a_1^*$ and the last part, call it $A$, of size $n$.
 Let $G'$ (resp.\ $H'$) be obtained from $H$ by adding a copy of $G$ (resp.\ $H^*(n,e)$) into $A$.
-Each of these graphs has $ e':={n'\choose 2}-\ell {a_1^*\choose 2} + {n\choose 2}-e $ edges, which is at least ${n'\choose 2} - \frac{n}2\, n'$ because the maximum degree of the graph complement is at most $n$.
+Each of these graphs has $ e':={n'\choose 2}-\ell {a_1^*\choose 2} - {n\choose 2}+e $ edges, which is at least ${n'\choose 2} - \frac{n}2\, n'$ because the maximum degree of the graph complement is at most $n$.
 Also, $H'$ is isomorphic to $H^*(n',e')$: this follows by induction on $\ell\in\I N$ using the easy claim that if we duplicate a largest part of any $H^*$-graph then we get another $H^*$-graph.
 However, since $A$ is complete to the rest of $H$, we have a contradiction to the choice of $n_0$.\end{proof}

 An interesting corollary of Proposition~\ref{pr:compute} and Lemma~\ref{lm:AlmostComplete} is that the validity of Conjecture~\ref{cj:LS} will not be affected if we drop the assumption~$n\ge n_0$.